Office of Information Technology

 We're on an extraordinary mission to change lives through research, education, and outreach

 The Office of Information Technology (OIT) has approximately 450 employees and an annual operating budget of approximately $79 million.
-It is the University's central IT unit and provides enterprise-level technologies that are broadly consumed, core to central administrative business operations, and tend to offer substantial economies of scale.
+It is the University's central IT unit and provides enterprise-level technologies and services that are broadly consumed, core to central administrative business operations, and tend to offer substantial economies of scale.

 These services are governed and delivered with extensive feedback and guidance from across the University through the IT Governance process.

 Local or collegiate IT units often offer discipline-specific, niche and complementary services to the 21 central services.